naustica/crossref_bq/README.md

 # Workflow for Processing and Loading Crossref snapshots into Google BigQuery

-In the context of scholarly communication analysis, crossref snapshots are regularly processed at the SUB Göttingen.
 This repository contains instructions on how to extract and transform crossref data for data analysis with Google BigQuery.
-Our workflow adapts the approach of [the academic observatory](https://github.com/The-Academic-Observatory/observatory-platform).
+This workflow adapts the approach of [the academic observatory](https://github.com/The-Academic-Observatory/observatory-platform).

 ## Requirements